 MVCC's Respiratory Care program provides the knowledge and skills necessary to perform patient assessment and to recommend, deliver, monitor, and evaluate therapeutic/diagnostic respiratory care services.
 The Associate in Applied Science degree involves four semesters of entry and advanced-level coursework, plus a five-week summer session.
 AAS graduates are eligible to take a series of national examinations that lead to the Certified Respiratory Therapist (CRT) and the Registered Respiratory Therapist (RRT) credentials.

 The program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
-Graduates are eligible to take the Entry-Level, Written Registry, and Clinical Simulation Exams sponsored by the National Board of Respiratory Care (NBRC).
+Graduates are eligible to take the Therapist Multiple Choice (TMC) and Clinical Simulation Exams sponsored by the National Board of Respiratory Care (NBRC).

 Students can participate in the AAS degree program on a part-time or full-time basis.
 Passing national credentialing examinations is necessary to receive a a license to practice as an entry-level and advanced-level respiratory therapist in New York and other states.
 If an applicant has charges pending or a felony and/or misdemeanor, a license may be delayed or denied by the applicable state licensing board.

 Students must have at least a 2.0 GPA to be eligible to graduate from the program.
 All students enrolled in the Respiratory Care Program are required to take the Self-Assessment Exams (SAEs) by Applied Measurement Professionals (which cost $30-$70 each).
 All students enrolled in Clinical Practicum 3 (RC233) are required to take the Kettering National Review Seminar (approximate cost $300) as preparation for the credentialing exams.

 Clinical assignments include rotations that require travel within and outside the Utica/Rome area.
 Students must provide their own transportation to and from designated clinical sites (Utica/Rome area, Syracuse and Cooperstown).
 A dress code exists and identified items (nametag, picture ID, stethoscope, watch, etc.) are required for clinical sessions.